-In case you just woke up from a very long nap and missed it, 2018 is officially here!
-Everyone you know is making New Year’s resolutions to work out more often, eat less fried foods, and find a job that pays them one billion dollars a year to do the exact thing they want to do.
+In case you just woke up from a very long nap and missed it, a new year is officially here!
+Everyone you know is making resolutions to work out more often, eat less fried foods, and find a job that pays them one billion dollars a year to do the exact thing they want to do.

 You probably roll your eyes every time you read a status along these lines, and when you do, I have a feeling it makes you think that making these resolutions is an exercise in futility.
 I’m as much of a skeptic as the next person, but there are a few things I know you can achieve by the end of the year.